 By the middle of August, the southern ‘kusi’ wind begins to fade, although it usually stays strong enough for the kite surfers in Paje.
-August can be seen as a transition period in Zanzibar, a mix of perfect beach and diving days, with some blustery, choppy days thrown in.
+August can be seen as a transition period in Zanzibar, a mix of perfect beach and diving days with some windy, choppy days thrown in.

-August is an excellent time to be anywhere on Zanzibar – only divers need to plan carefully as some off-shore sites may be too rough.
+August is an excellent time to be anywhere on Zanzibar – only divers need to plan carefully, as some off-shore sites may be too rough.
 The southern kusi wind can still churn up the southern channels, and dive sites along the northern coasts tend to have calmer conditions.

-August is a busy time to be on Zanzibar and it’s essential to book well in advance.
+- August is a busy time to be on Zanzibar and it’s essential to book well in advance.
 Budget accommodation is usually easier to find, but the more popular hotels and resorts – especially the smaller, more intimate boutiques – can fill up fast.